Drug Evaluation Committee 2010-39 Procedures for Requesting a Clinical Trial by an In-Country Manager for a Clinical Trial (Part 3)

 Is it necessary to accept the change of wording to "the sponsor" who is not the contractor?

 No. The domestic manager of a clinical trial acts as an agent of the sponsor when conducting a clinical trial in Japan.
-Therefore, in general, intellectual property rights and research results obtained through a clinical trial are considered to belong to the sponsor, not to the NTA.
+Therefore, in general, intellectual property rights and research results obtained through a clinical trial are considered to belong to the sponsor, not the in-country caretaker of the clinical trial.
 We recommend that you confirm the attribution of the research results, etc. with the NMT and set the contents of the contract accordingly.